 Options on acceptance

 Acceptance is regarded as the most important milestone of a development, as the client decides whether the agreed project goals are achieved.
-He can do this with the help of an acceptance process including acceptance test and acceptance protocol.
-In some contracts, acceptance declarations or acceptance confirmations are also agreed.
+He can do this with the help of a process including test and protocol.
+In some contracts, declarations or confirmations are also agreed.
 In principle, the client has three options at the time of acceptance:

-- Acceptance subject to reservation, as minor defects are identified which can be repaired.
+- subject to reservation, as minor defects are identified which can be repaired.

 Consequences of acceptance

 If the acceptance takes place, this has concrete consequences:

 - Payment for the product, performance or service becomes due.

 - The risk of deterioration or loss passes from the contractor to the client – the so-called transfer of risk.